-Epstein Becker Green's diversity is also reflected by the fact that women and/or minority firm members are represented at all leadership levels – on our board of directors, in our senior management, on all board steering committees, and at the office managing shareholder level.
+Epstein Becker Green's diversity is also reflected by the fact that women and/or minority firm members are represented at all leadership levels—on our board of directors, in our senior management, and on all board steering committees.

 Epstein Becker Green is acutely aware that there is still a disproportionately small number of minority attorneys in the legal profession.
 In our largely successful effort to deal with this challenge while growing the firm, we have relied heavily on the lateral recruitment of associates and members, including recruiting members from nontraditional backgrounds for firms our size--such as corporations, government agencies, and the judiciary.